uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 Due: Uploaded the night before class Tuesday Nov 25, 2014

-It is important to summarize your design to convey your ideas to others, which you will do through a website and a video prototype.
-We are going to use your websites and video to advertise the poster session.
+It is important to summarize your design to convey your ideas to others, which you will do through a website and a video prototype. __We are going to use your websites and video to advertise the poster session__.
 While this is a checkin and you will receive feedback before your final submission, you should submit complete, high-quality versions of your website and video at this point.